-(24) The Academic Supervisor is also responsible for:
+(24) The Academic Supervisor is normally the relevant Subject Coordinator.
+The Academic Supervisor is responsible for working with the partner organisation to:

-- a. quality assurance of the assessment for the relevant subject/s, and - b. assuring student wellbeing, including: - i. taking immediate action to support students where any safety concerns arise - ii. reporting any incidents or significant concerns regarding student wellbeing through the relevant reporting mechanisms and escalating to the Dean and/or Senior Manager, Partnership Operations where appropriate c. ensuring that any identified potential or actual lapses in academic integrity, or unethical or unprofessional conduct on behalf of any of the parties to a WBL arrangement are monitored and managed appropriately.
+- a. ensure alignment of the WBL experience and subject learning outcomes - b. monitor and supervise student progress and manage any concerns related to student performance. - (25) The Academic Supervisor is also responsible for: - a. quality assurance of the assessment for the relevant subject/s, and - b. assuring student wellbeing, including: - i. taking immediate action to support students where any safety concerns arise - ii. reporting any incidents or significant concerns regarding student wellbeing through the relevant reporting mechanisms and escalating to the Dean and/or Senior Manager, Partnership Operations where appropriate - c. ensuring that any identified potential or actual lapses in academic integrity, or unethical or unprofessional conduct on behalf of any of the parties to a WBL arrangement are monitored and managed appropriately.

-Termination of a WBL Arrangement
+Termination of a WBL Arrangement or Agreement

-(25) WBL arrangements may be terminated on such grounds as:
+(26) WBL arrangements may be terminated on such grounds as: